n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 ### Configure volume for persistent storage

 To maintain data between pod restarts, the Postgres deployment needs a persistent volume.
-The default AWS storage class, "[gp2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/general-purpose.html#EBSVolumeTypes_gp2)" is suitable for this purpose and is defined in the `postgres-claaim0-persistentvolumeclaim.yaml` manifest.
+The default AWS storage class, [gp2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/general-purpose.html#EBSVolumeTypes_gp2){:target=_blank .external-link}, is suitable for this purpose.
+This is defined in the `postgres-claaim0-persistentvolumeclaim.yaml` manifest.

 ```yaml
 …